2. Git Basics

 This way, you can see the last commit easily:

 $ git last commit 66938dae3329c7aebe598c2246a8e6af90d04646 Author: Josh Goebel <firstname.lastname@example.org> Date: Tue Aug 26 19:48:51 2008 +0800 test for current head Signed-off-by: Scott Chacon <email@example.com>

-As you can tell, Git simply replaces the new command with whatever you alias it to.
+As you can tell, Git simply replaces the new command with whatever you alias it for.
 However, maybe you want to run an external command, rather than a Git subcommand.
 In that case, you start the command with a

 ! character.
 This is useful if you write your own tools that work with a Git repository.
 We can demonstrate by aliasing